 *Source: Association of Fundraising Professionals Annual Fundraising Effectiveness Survey Report

 One of the most difficult tasks in leadership is pointing the ship and keeping it focused every day, week, month and year, upon reaching a critical destination.
 To review: Having a clear understanding the values and vision of the organization (V of VALCORT) is essential for creating trust and getting others to join in the quest.
 Without clarity of this, people can’t understand your direction, buy-in, and invest their own passion, time and energy in accomplishing the vision.
-Without clarity, its...Read More »
+Without clarity...Read More »

 The core of growth is the ability to build and nurture trust.
 The Four Stages of Trust is the blueprint to guide anyone into a high-trust relationship that creates change and fuels growth.
-The Four Stages of Trust are: Shared Values Shared Vision Assumed Responsibility Always delivering on your promise In an organization, we will assume for the moment that we have established shared values with a customer, and following that we have moved on to discuss and define a shared vision (the V of...Read More »
+The Four Stages of Trust are: Shared Values Shared Vision Assumed Responsibility Always delivering on your promise In an organization, we will assume for the moment that we have established shared values with a customer, and following that we have moved on to discuss and define a shared vision (the V...Read More »

 While I enjoy a cup of coffee every day, I know that I need to drink water.
 Water sustains life, coffee is a substitute, albeit a fine one.
 Growing up in my father’s house, tea was always the beverage of choice.
 Now I have to say, my first impression of a swig of coffee was bitter, harsh, strong.
 It wasn’t my “cup of tea.”
 But I soon learned that wooing my wife required daily conversation over coffee, bread and cheese.
-And I acquired a taste for it that continues with a daily morning cup with m...Read More »
+And I acquired a taste for it that continues with a daily morning cup w...Read More »

 Values are the ground-zero of decision making.
 We purchase based on what we value.
 We sacrifice time, money and resources to have what we value.